Principia offers a wide range of services and resources.

 Less than an hour away, downtown St. Louis has fun several neighborhoods known for their international cuisine.

 The campus design envisioned by architect Bernard Maybeck was an English village setting convenient to pedestrians with minimal intrusions by cars.
 Walking and bicycling are the best and easiest ways to get from place to place.
-Students and visitors are encouraged to park their cars and enjoy the peaceful atmosphere on foot.
 When you arrive on campus, the gate house attendant can provide a map and directions to parking lots.
 Cars should not be used to commute to classes, events, or activities.

 The local communities offer Target, Kmart, and Walmart, as well as a mall that includes JC Penney and Macy’s.
 St. Louis has great shopping areas, including the Saint Louis Galleria, where you can find stores such as The Gap, Banana Republic, Nordstrom, and J. Crew.